 “Many real estate agents leave money on the table when it comes to their mileage,” says Thomas J. Williams, an enrolled agent and tax accountant who operates Your Small Biz Accountant, LLC, a virtual boutique practice with a focus on rental real estate.
 “Depending on where you work on a regular basis, the tax deduction may include attending meetings, putting up for-sale signs, running business-related errands, and completing floor time at your broker’s office.”

-Tip: Keep track of your mileage throughout the year using a cloud-based app to store all your information.
+Tip: Keep track of your mileage throughout 2019 using a cloud-based app to store all your information.

 2. How do you classify the people on your team?

 Make sure you’re not classifying W-2 employees as independent contractors.
 Independent contractors should be issued a 1099 form, while actual employees get a W-2